Franchising Code of Conduct

 The franchising code covers 3 key areas:

-- The code requires a franchisor to provide a disclosure document to prospective franchisees to help them make reasonable and informed decisions about buying a franchise.
+- It requires a franchisor to provide a disclosure document to prospective franchisees to help them make reasonable and informed decisions about buying a franchise.

-- The code requires a franchisor to provide a franchisee with certain rights in relation to franchise agreements.
+- It requires a franchisor to provide a franchisee with certain rights in relation to franchise agreements.

-- The code includes dispute resolution procedures for franchise agreements entered into on or after 1 October 1998.
+- It includes dispute resolution procedures for franchise agreements entered into on or after 1 October 1998.

 The Australian Competition and Consumer Commission (ACCC) is responsible for enforcing the code.
 Copies of the code and the franchisee's manual can be obtained from the ACCC.